New Guidance on Public Hearings on Housing Proposals

 The federal eviction moratorium issued by the Centers for Disease Control and Prevention (CDC) is facing multiple court challenges, but as of this writing has not been struck down.
 This moratorium expires by its own terms at the end of 2020.
 Unlike the now-expired state moratorium, the CDC moratorium does not impact commercial properties or foreclosures, and it places the onus on tenants to qualify and landlords to comply.

 This is a quickly-developing area of the law with local variations, and specific questions regarding residential evictions should be directed to counsel.
-For additional information, please contact Dan Bailey, Paula Devereaux, Gareth Orsmond, Don Pinto, or Joel Quick.
+For additional information, please contact Dan Bailey, Paula Devereaux, Gareth Orsmond, or Don Pinto.